akash-network/docs/econ/03-incentives.md

 where the unlocking time $T_i$ means the time left to unlock the tokens: $T_i = t_1 - t$. $t_1$ is the time when the tokens will be unlocked, and $t$ is the current time.
 The initial $T_i$ cannot be set smaller than $T_{min} = 1~month$, but it eventually becomes smaller than that as time passes and $t$ gets closer to $t_1$.

 Shorter stake periods (for lower rewards) result in a lower daily token emission.
-Considering, miners will most likely stake for short periods during a bear market; lower emissions will provide much better price and stability as a result.
+Considering that miners will most likely stake for short periods during a bear market, we can expect token emission to decline during a bear market, which will help to boost the price.
+Therefore we can expect this mechanism to support price stability.

 The emission half decay time $T_{1/2}^*=T_{1/2}/\gamma^*$, where $\gamma^*$ is the mean staking parameter, is also prolonged when $\gamma < 1$. $T_{1/2}$ prolongs to 4 years instead of 2 if all stakers have $\gamma^* = \gamma = 0.5$.